 COMS 580 is a full course.
-In the Fall semester individuals will complete a critical research paper.
-The first three weeks of the semester will be devoted to the discussion of relevant topics, research methodologies, and issues surrounding format and writing.
-In the Winter semester, teams will produce a media-based project.
-The first two weeks of the Winter semester project semester will be devoted to group formation, discussion of group process, elaboration of media and critical research projects.
-Both projects will be presented to the class at the end of the relevant semester.
-As some students may be undertaking practicum work, individual arrangements and expectations are to be made with the instructor.
-Class meetings will include student led discussions of communication events and theory.
+During the semester, teams will produce a media-based project while at the same time teams or individuals will complete a critical research essay.
+The first week of the class will be devoted to group formation, discussion of group process, elaboration of media and critical research projects, discussion of relevant topics, research methodologies, and issues surrounding format and writing.
+Both the project and the paper will be presented to the class at the end of the semester.
+Class meetings will include student led discussions of communication, culture and media events and theory.